Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 executesync("foo") ; execute the script called "foo" and wait for it to finish execution

 :global string status
-status = "finish" ; status will only get set to "finish" after foo finishes execution
+status = "finish" ; status will only get set to "finish" after script "foo: finishes execution
 ```
 executesync(script_name) has a bug where, if the called script does not start execution because the conditions aren't met, executesync will continue to wait, indefinitely.<br>
 If executesync does not find a valid script to execute, it will just consume 100 budget, however, if it does succeed, it will consume the rest of the budget and then consume an extra 100, leaving you with budget_cap - 100 left, where-as usually, you're left with budget_cap left.